abitgone/jQuery-Plugins/README.md

     Specifies a jQuery selector which data-classtoggle-trigger-activeclass will be toggled on when the trigger elements are activated.
 Useful if you have more than one trigger which could trigger the target element.

+-   **data-classtoggle-showtarget**
+    With no value, will causes the target to be brought into the browser's viewport, if it isn't already visible, by way of calling `target.scrollIntoView()` on the target, or the first of the targets if more than one target is specified.

 [Some examples](http://abitgone.github.com/jQuery-Plugins/ClassToggle) are available.